The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Installation

-The current version can be installed as:
+The latest development version on Github can be installed as

 install.packages("survextrap", repos=c('https://chjackson.r-universe.dev',